HaakonWiland/Notes/Hackthebox/CWES/Cross-site-scripting (XSS).md

 #### Reflected XSS:
+ - XSS which gets processes by the backend server and returned to the frontend without being filtered or sanitized.
 - Non persistent, but processed on the back-end server.
 - Give aways / hints of XSS:  Our input gets returned to us in its entirety, ex. error or confirmation messages

 **How to exploit a non-persistent XSS to attack a target:**
 - Depends on the HTTP request type